 The social aspect of communication and non-communication tasks.

-Difficulties within social language may include: inconsistent eye contact, not responding to his/her name, using gestures/hello/goodbye, interact alone rather than with peers, automatic comments, jokes/idioms/abstract concepts are more literal
+Difficulties within social language may include: inconsistent eye contact, not responding to his/her name, not using gestures/hello/goodbye, interacting alone rather than with peers, making automatic comments, making jokes/idioms/abstract concepts that are more literal

-Also known as “stuttering” it is how well the speech process flows.
-Some dissoluteness are not a problem, however the disruption of the flow of speech can impact communication.
+Also known as “stuttering”. it is how well the speech process flows.
+Some disfluencies are not a problem, however the disruption of the flow of speech can impact communication.

 More in depth information can be found here.

 Coughing or being a picky eater is not always a sign of a fussy meal time.
 The position of feeding, being able to self feed, as well as handling fluids and solids